This article is part of Demystifying AI, a series of posts that (try to) disambiguate the jargon and myths surrounding AI.

 But there’s no guarantee that a machine learning algorithm trained through unsupervised learning will extract the right correlations, especially when you’re trying to profile a very complex space.

-“Unsupervised machine learning is really good for simple tasks, but really depending on the complexity, you may need to shift to rainforest learning, or supervised learning and so on. the more complicated the task is, the more business logic that is not obvious that can’t be clustered, and the more untrivial and illogical the task is, the more human intervention you will need,” Kolochenko says.
+“Unsupervised machine learning is really good for simple tasks, but really depending on the complexity, you may need to shift to reinforcement learning, or supervised learning and so on. the more complicated the task is, the more business logic that is not obvious that can’t be clustered, and the more untrivial and illogical the task is, the more human intervention you will need,” Kolochenko says.

 Some companies have worked around this by using semi-supervised learning, where they allow their AI models to train through unsupervised learning while employing human analysts to guide and apply corrections where the algorithm makes mistakes.
 Over time, the AI algorithm learns both from the data and the human feedback and performs much better than it would had it gone through unsupervised learning.